LambdaGaming/GAuto/README.md

 __Photon 2__
 GAuto's HUD was designed to avoid conflicts with Photon 2's HUD, however to avoid conflicts with controls, seat switching and ejection are disabled on Photon 2 vehicles.

-__Simfphys & LVS__
+__Simfphys / LVS / Glide__
 Checks are in place to ensure GAuto can be used with these addons without issue.
-The spike strip will also pop tires from both systems.
+The spike strip will also pop tires from all three systems.

 __VFire__
 Some destruction effects rely on hooks from VFire to work.
 For the best experience it's recommended that you have it installed.